 Olindo Mare's 34-yard field goal made it a one-score game, but the way the Bears' offense had been struggling, it was hard to imagine them coming up with a touchdown and a two-point conversion to tie the game.
 As it turned out, they did not cross midfield for the rest of the game.

-I made the rounds in the Packers' postgame locker room, asking players who are a part of the 2010 championship team if they were getting a similar vibe now.
+I made the rounds in the Packers' postgame locker room, asking players who are a part of the 2010 championship team whether they were getting a similar vibe now.

 "We're hitting our peak at the right time," defensive lineman B.J.
 Raji said.